cvrobot/rx-player/doc/api/videoThumbnailLoader.md

 _arguments_:
   - _fetcher_ (``Object``): Imported fetcher from VideoThumbnailLoader package.

-To be able to load and parse segments from a specific streaming format, you may import the corresponding fetcher from the VTL package, and add it to the instance through this function.
+To be able to load and parse segments from a specific streaming format, you must import the corresponding fetcher and add it to the related instance :

 #### Example